Aadi2001/the-art-of-command-line/README.md

 - Access the power of the Unix shell under Microsoft Windows by installing [Cygwin](https://cygwin.com/).
 Most of the things described in this document will work out of the box.

-- On Windows 10, you can use [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command line utilities.
+- On Windows 10, you can use [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about), which provides a familiar Bash environment with Unix command-line utilities.

-- If you mainly want to use GNU developer tools (such as GCC) on Windows, consider [MinGW](http://www.mingw.org/) and its [MSYS](http://www.mingw.org/wiki/msys) package, which provides utilities such as bash, gawk, make and grep.
+- If you mainly want to use GNU developer tools (such as GCC) on Windows, consider [MinGW](http://www.mingw.org/) and it's [MSYS](http://www.mingw.org/wiki/msys) package, which provides utilities such as bash, gawk, make and grep.
 MSYS doesn't have all the features compared to Cygwin.
 MinGW is particularly useful for creating native Windows ports of Unix tools.

 - Another option to get Unix look and feel under Windows is [Cash](https://github.com/dthree/cash).
 Note that only very few Unix commands and command-line options are available in this environment.